Graduate Teaching Assistantship and Tuition Scholarships Graduate Program

 GTAs are awarded by the department to students who have demonstrated scholarship and academic promise, and whose education and experience enable them to assist in laboratory instruction and research.
-The amounts of the assistantships range from $8,000 per academic year to as high as 18,000 for a calendar year.
+The master's level student stipend is $16,000 (based on 20 hours per week per academic year).
+Doctoral stipends are typically $18,000 (based on 20 hours per week per academic year), however, some departments fund at a higher rate.
 In addition, a tuition scholarship may be awarded.
 Students who hold assistantships must be enrolled for full-time study as defined by graduate policies and be making satisfactory progress toward completing their degrees.

 Beginning graduate students may apply for assistantships on their application for admission.
 Continuing graduate students should request a position description from their department office.